 Alternative Swimming Locations and Exercises

-- Vermont Department of Health Agency of Human Services: Drinking Water from Lakes and Rivers
+- Vermont Department of Health Agency of Human Services: "Obtaining Drinking Water From Lakes and Rivers"

 - Michigan Sea Grant: "Rip Currents"